kedarbh/all-nepal-packers/src/content/blog/moving-tips-during-rainy-season-kathmandu/index.md

 author: 'All Nepal Packer'
 lang: "en"
 coverImage: './move-rainy-season-kathmandu.jpg'
-imageAlt: "A colorful scene shows a delivery truck and a red van overflowing with boxes."
+imageAlt: "A rainy scene shows a delivery truck and a person with boxes."

 tags: ["packers and movers", "moving company", "packing tips", "move during rain"]
 ---